The trading range goes on and on, but our two mining picks are doing ok.

 Non-subscribers click here for access.

-Last week we started with 13 picks on the list.
-5 were buys, 8 were short sales.
-Four picks hit their trailing stops and were closed as of the stop price.
-I closed another as of the opening New York price last Monday.
-Including those and the picks still open at the end of the week gave us average gains of 2.4% with an average holding period of 10 days.
+Last week we started with 23 picks on the list.
+There were 6 longs and 17 shorts.
+I set one to be covered on Monday’s open.
+13 others hit their stops during the week and were closed out.
+Including those and the picks still open at the end of the week gave us average gains of 3.6% with an average holding period of 13 days.

 The percentage gain is based on 100% cash positions, with no margin and no use of leverage or options.